huggingface/transformers/ISSUES.md

     But if you're replying to a comment that happened some comments back it's always a good practice to quote just the relevant lines you're replying it.
 The `>` is used for quoting, or you can always use the menu to do so.
 For example your editor box will look like:

     ```
-    > How big is your gpu cluster
+    > How big is your gpu cluster?

-    Our cluster is made of 256 gpus
+    Our cluster is made of 256 gpus.
     ```

     If you are addressing multiple comments, quote the relevant parts of each before your answer.
 Some people use the same comment to do multiple replies, others separate them into separate comments.
 Either way works.
 The latter approach helps for linking to a specific comment.

 In general the best way to figure out what works the best is learn from Issues posted by other people - see which Issues get great responses and which get little to no response - observe what the posters who received great responses did differently from those who did not.

 Thank you for reading this somewhat lengthy document.
-We would like to conclude that these are not rules, but guidelines that will help maximize the chances for us to understand what you are trying to communicate, reproduce the problem and resolve it to your satisfaction and the benefit of the whole community.
+We would like to conclude that these are not absolute rules, but friendly advice that will help maximize the chances for us to understand what you are trying to communicate, reproduce the problem then resolve it to your satisfaction and the benefit of the whole community.

 If after reading this document there are remaining questions on how and why or there is a need for further elucidation, please, don't hesitate to ask "How do I?" type of questions in the following sub-section of the forums: [XXX: @sgugger].